Mental Health Facilities in South Carolina

 Columbia Area Mental Health Center Behavioral Therapy Program - Columbia, SC

-Columbia Area Mental Health Center Behavioral Therapy Program is a mental health clinic in Columbia, SC, located at 2715 Colonial Drive, Suite 200-a, in the 29203 zip code.
+Columbia Area Mental Health Center Behavioral Therapy Program is a mental health facility in Columbia, SC, located at 2715 Colonial Drive, Suite 200-a, in the 29203 zip code.
 Columbia Area Mental Health Center Behavioral Therapy Program provides outpatient treatment.
-Columbia Area Mental Health Center Behavioral Therapy Program offers activity therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Columbia Area Mental Health Center Behavioral Therapy Program also supports people with serious mental illness, people requiring dual diagnosis treatment and transitional age young adults.
-More services at Columbia Area Mental Health Center Behavioral Therapy Program include court-ordered outpatient treatment, diet and exercise counseling and mentoring/peer support/consumer-run services.
+Columbia Area Mental Health Center Behavioral Therapy Program provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Columbia Area Mental Health Center Behavioral Therapy Program also supports people requiring dual diagnosis treatment, patients with eating disorders and people with trauma.
+Some other services available at Columbia Area Mental Health Center Behavioral Therapy Program include family psychoeducation, suicide prevention services and mentoring/peer support/consumer-run services.

 New Hope Carolinas Inc - Rock Hill, SC

-New Hope Carolinas Inc is a mental health treatment clinic in Rock Hill, South Carolina, located at 101 Sedgewood Drive, in the 29732 zip code.
+New Hope Carolinas Inc is a mental health treatment center in Rock Hill, South Carolina, located at 101 Sedgewood Drive, part of the 29732 zip code.
 New Hope Carolinas Inc provides residential treatment and telemedicine/telehealth.
-New Hope Carolinas Inc provides individual psychotherapy, trauma therapy and dialectical behavior therapy to children / adolescents.
-New Hope Carolinas Inc also supports people with PTSD, LGBT and people with trauma.
-Additional services provided by New Hope Carolinas Inc consist of education services, family psychoeducation and case management.
+New Hope Carolinas Inc also offers psychotropic medication, activity therapy and cognitive behavioral therapy to children / adolescents.
+New Hope Carolinas Inc supports people with PTSD, people with trauma and military families.
+New Hope Carolinas Inc also provides education services, case management and family psychoeducation.

-Catawba Community Mental Health Center York Adult Services - Rock Hill, SC
+Catawba Community Mental Health Center Lancaster Clinic - Lancaster, SC

-Spartanburg Area Mental Health Center is one of mental health facilities in Spartanburg, South Carolina, located at 250 Dewey Avenue, 29303 zip code.
-Spartanburg Area Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Spartanburg Area Mental Health Center provides trauma therapy, psychotropic medication and group therapy to adults, young adults and children / adolescents.
-Spartanburg Area Mental Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with trauma.
-Additional services provided at Spartanburg Area Mental Health Center include court-ordered outpatient treatment, psychosocial rehabilitation services and suicide prevention services.
+Tri County Mental Health Center Chesterfield Clinic is a mental health center in Chesterfield, South Carolina, located at 207 Commerce Avenue, 29709 zip code.
+Tri County Mental Health Center Chesterfield Clinic provides telemedicine/telehealth and outpatient treatment.
+Tri County Mental Health Center Chesterfield Clinic offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
+Tri County Mental Health Center Chesterfield Clinic also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+More services available at Tri County Mental Health Center Chesterfield Clinic include suicide prevention services, case management and court-ordered outpatient treatment.

 Cherokee Mental Health Center - Gaffney, SC

-Cherokee Mental Health Center is a mental health facility in Gaffney, SC, located at 125 East Robinson Street, in the 29340 zip code.
-Cherokee Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Cherokee Mental Health Center provides couples/family therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and children / adolescents.
-Some other services available at Cherokee Mental Health Center include supported housing, housing services and vocational rehabilitation services.
+Cherokee Mental Health Center is a mental health clinic in Gaffney, SC, located at 125 East Robinson Street, in the 29340 zip code.
+Cherokee Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Cherokee Mental Health Center offers trauma therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and children / adolescents.
+More services at Cherokee Mental Health Center include chronic disease/illness management, housing services and vocational rehabilitation services.

 Springbrook Behavioral Health System - Travelers Rest, SC

-Springbrook Behavioral Health System is a mental health treatment center in Travelers Rest, South Carolina, located at 1 Havenwood Lane, part of the 29690 zip code.
+Springbrook Behavioral Health System is a mental health facility in Travelers Rest, SC, located at 1 Havenwood Lane, 29690 zip code area.
 Springbrook Behavioral Health System provides hospital inpatient treatment and residential treatment.
-Springbrook Behavioral Health System also offers activity therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, seniors 65 or older and adults.
-Springbrook Behavioral Health System supports veterans, people with trauma and people with serious mental illness.
-Springbrook Behavioral Health System also provides suicide prevention services, education services and diet and exercise counseling.
+Springbrook Behavioral Health System provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Springbrook Behavioral Health System also supports seniors or older adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered by Springbrook Behavioral Health System consist of suicide prevention services, education services and case management.

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.